Active Ingredients 101

 • Aloe Vera – hydrates + calms irritation

-• Tocopherol (Vitamin E) – moisturizes + protects barrier
+• Tocopherol (Vitamin E) – moisturizes + protects the skin barrier

 • Cholesterol – lipid component for barrier support